Hunger (2008 film): Plot

 Sands is visited by Father Dominic Moran and discusses the morality of a hunger strike.
-Sands tells the priest about a trip to Donegal where he and his friends found a foal by a stream.
+Sands tells the priest about a trip to County Donegal where he and his friends found a foal by a stream.
 It had cut itself on the rocks and broken a back leg.
 Sands tells the priest that he drowned the foal and that although he got into trouble for it, he knew he had done the right thing by ending the animal's suffering.
 He says he knows what he is doing and what it will do to him but refuses to stand by and do nothing.

 Sometime later, Bobby is well into his hunger strike, suffering from weeping sores, kidney failure, low blood pressure, and stomach ulcers.
 While Sands lies in a bath, a large orderly comes in to give his usual orderly a break.
 The orderly sits next to the tub and shows Bobby his knuckles, which are tattooed with the letters "UDA".
 Sands tries to stand on his own and eventually does so with all his strength, staring defiantly at the orderly but crumples to the floor with no strength left to stand.
 The orderly carries him to his room.
 Sands' parents stay for his final days, his mother being at his side when he dies, 66 days after beginning the strike.

 A textual epilogue reveals that Sands was elected to the United Kingdom Parliament as MP for Fermanagh and South Tyrone while he was on the hunger strike.
-Nine other men died with him during the seven-month strike before it was called off, and paramilitary groups murdered 16 prison officers during the protests.
+Nine other men died with him during the seven-month strike before it was called off, and Republican paramilitary groups murdered 16 prison officers during the protests.
 Shortly afterward, the British government conceded in one form or another to virtually all of the prisoners' five demands despite never officially granting them political status.